UTI Test (Urinary Tract Infection) - Urine Culture Test at Best Price

 It is important to drink plenty of fluids, avoid holding your urine for long periods of time, and practice good hygiene to help prevent UTIs.
 If you are prone to UTIs, your healthcare provider may recommend taking preventive measures, such as drinking cranberry juice or taking preventive antibiotics

-What causes UTI
+What causes Urine Tract Infection

 UTIs are most commonly caused by bacteria entering the urinary tract and multiplying.

-There are several factors that can increase the risk of developing a UTI, including:
+There are several factors that can increase the risk of developing a UTI, including

 - Sexual activity: UTIs are more common in women who are sexually active, particularly if they use a diaphragm or spermicides for contraception.